w3c/at-driver/README.md

 ## Goals

 * Automate testing of screen reader + web browser combinations.
+    * Ability to start and quit the screen reader.
+    * Ability to start and quit the web browser.
     * Ability to change settings in the screen reader in a robust way.
     * Ability to access the spoken output of the screen reader.
     * Ability to access the internal state of the screen reader, e.g. virtual focus position, mode (interaction mode vs. reading mode).